mariusc/mariusc.github.io/source/articles/2018-01-22-conferences-are-not-dead.html.markdown

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Years ago people went to conferences to hear the talks.
-Now almost all are recorded and you can watch them from home.
-The main advantage of going to conferences nowadays is talking to people face to face.
+Now almost all the presentations are recorded and you can watch them from home.
+The main advantage of going to conferences nowadays is talking to face to face to other people in your line of work.
 There are lots of opportunities.
 New collaborations can start, which lead to [great books being published](https://www.objc.io/books/app-architecture/).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Without Andyy, I don&#39;t think I would&#39;ve met <a href="https://twitter.com/cocoawithlove?ref_src=twsrc%5Etfw">@cocoawithlove</a> in person, and we wouldn&#39;t have started this.
 Conferences can be pretty useful, if only for bringing people together.
 Thanks Andyy ❤️ <a href="https://t.co/2KJre51Fhf">https://t.co/2KJre51Fhf</a></p>&mdash; Chris Eidhof (@chriseidhof) <a href="https://twitter.com/chriseidhof/status/954392456157687808?ref_src=twsrc%5Etfw">January 19, 2018</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>